swishtisingh/swishtisingh/README.md

 I'm a senior year student at IIT Jodhpur, with a deep passion for leveraging technology to solve real-world problems.
 I am Al and Data Science enthusiast.
 I love exploaring Machine Learning and Deep Learning. <br><br>
-Excited to make a positive impact on society through open source Machine Learning and Deep Learning initiatives.<br><br>
+Excited to make a positive impact on society through open source Machine Learning and Deep Learning projects.<br><br>
 My philosophy is to break down large problems into smaller ones and solve them one by one.
 That's why I always say, <br>
 >"One algorithm at a time ;)"